Master's program in mathematics – core modules and elective courses in Mathematical Logic and Theoretical Computer Science

-This page contains information for (prospective) students of the Mathematics Master program with specialization (Schwerpunkt) on Mathematische Logik und Theoretische Informatik, which will be called Logik Master for short.
+This page contains information for (prospective) students of the mathematics master's program with specialization (Schwerpunkt) on Mathematische Logik und Theoretische Informatik.
 Note that nearly all of the information listed here (admission, curriculum etc) is not in our responsibility.
 This information is provided for your convenience, but we cannot take any responsibility that it is correct, complete or still up to date.
 Please make sure to check with the authoritative sources, e.g.

 General information for foreign students

-This paragraph is relevant mainly for foreign students who are interested to come to Vienna for a Logik Master.
+This paragraph is relevant mainly for foreign students who are interested to come to Vienna to specialize in mathematical logic and theoretical computer science.
 (Austrian students will know all the information provided here anyway.)

 - Tuition fees

-- The tuition fees are relatively low (maybe 350 to 700 EUR per semester).
+- The tuition fees are relatively low (363.36 to 726.72 euros per semester).
 EU citizens might have this fee waived in certain situations.